-Given continuous changes occurring in this area, U.S. exporters should check APHIS EXCEPT database or at the APHIS office in the U.S. Embassy in Brasilia for additional information on the status of phytosanitary import requirements.
+Given continuous changes occurring in this area, U.S. exporters should check APHIS import and export database or with the APHIS office in the U.S. Embassy in Brasilia for additional information on the status of phytosanitary import requirements.

 MAPA's Inspection Requirements for Animal Feed: